mlrun/mlrun/docs/howto/remote.md

     V3IO_ACCESS_KEY=<platform access key>
     ```

-    You can get the platform access key from the platform dashboard: select the user-profile picture or icon from the top right corner of any page, and select **Access Keys** from the menu.
+    You can get the platform access key from the platform dashboard: select the user-profile picture or icon from the top right corner of any page and select **Access Keys** from the menu.
 In the **Access Keys** window, either copy an existing access key or create a new key and copy it.
 Alternatively, you can get the access key by checking the value of the `V3IO_ACCESS_KEY` environment variable in a web-shell or Jupyter Notebook service.

 ## IDE configuration